the-themis-benchmarks/home/README.md

 ```

-E.g., another example output could be (In this case, the target bug, `AnkiDroid`'s `#4451`, was found by 1 time after running Monkey for 55 minutes):
+E.g., another example output could be (In this case, the target bug, `AnkiDroid`'s `#4451`, was found by 1 time after running Monkey for 55 minutes after one run):

 ```
 AnkiDroid